 MIDDLE Doors will open at 7:50am.
 Students will report to their advisement class.
+Students class schedule in cohorts.
+Students will be allowed to wear backpacks.
+Class dismissals will be slightly staggered.
+Lunch schedule will be extended to 44 minutes.
 Students will be assessed in the first weeks of school to determine education baseline.
 HIGH Students should plan to arrive between 7:45 and 8:15 am Classes start daily at 8:30am Students may choose to have breakfast in the cafeteria prior to 1st Period.
 Students not choosing breakfast will be expected to report to their 1st period teacher's classroom, upon arrival, to minimize contact with others in the hallways.
 Students may seek academic help from instructors prior to 1st period.
+The following classes will not be offered for remote learners: Ceramics, Photography, Advanced Photography, Drawing & Painting, Intro to Tech Ed, Residential Construction, Building Trades, Welding, Advanced Welding, AP Biology, AP Chemistry, Physical Education, Culinary arts, Small Gas Engines, Know Your Auto, Auto Tech, Music, Band.